Regulation of artificial intelligence: Global guidance

 At the United Nations (UN), several entities have begun to promote and discuss aspects of AI regulation and policy, including the UNICRI Centre for AI and Robotics.
 In partnership with INTERPOL, UNICRI's Centre issued the report AI and Robotics for Law Enforcement in April 2019 and the follow-up report Towards Responsible AI Innovation in May 2020.
 At UNESCO's Scientific 40th session in November 2019, the organization commenced a two-year process to achieve a "global standard-setting instrument on ethics of artificial intelligence".
 In pursuit of this goal, UNESCO forums and conferences on AI were held to gather stakeholder views.
 A draft text of a Recommendation on the Ethics of AI of the UNESCO Ad Hoc Expert Group was issued in September 2020 and included a call for legislative gaps to be filled.
 UNESCO tabled the international instrument on the ethics of AI for adoption at its General Conference in November 2021; this was subsequently adopted.
 While the UN is making progress with the global management of AI, its institutional and legal capability to manage the AGI existential risk is more limited.

+Recent research has indicated that countries will also begin to use artificial intelligence as a tool for national cyberdefense.
+AI is a new factor in the cyber arms industry, as it can be used for defense purposes.
+Therefore, academics urge that nations should establish regulations for the use of AI, similar to how there are regulations for other military industries.

+In recent years, academic researchers have made more efforts to promote multilateral dialogue and policy development, advocating for the adoption of international frameworks that govern the deployment of AI in military and cybersecurity contexts, with a strong emphasis on human rights and international humanitarian law.
+Initiatives such as the Munich Convention on AI, Data and Human Rights, which brought together scholars from various academic institutions, have called for a binding international agreement to protect human rights in the age of AI.
+A key element of such initiatives is identifying common ground between different regional approaches, such as those of the African Union and the Council of Europe.

 Regional and national regulation

 The regulatory and policy landscape for AI is an emerging issue in regional and national jurisdictions globally, for example in the European Union and Russia.
 Since early 2016, many national, regional and international authorities have begun adopting strategies, actions plans and policy papers on AI.
 These documents cover a wide range of topics such as regulation and governance, as well as industrial strategy, research, talent and infrastructure.

+Different countries have approached the problem in different ways.
+Regarding the three largest economies, it has been said that "the United States is following a market-driven approach, China is advancing a state-driven approach, and the EU is pursuing a rights-driven approach."